Samsung/tizen-docs/docs/application/dotnet/get-started/application-filtering.md

     The manifest file (`tizen-manifest.xml`) is updated automatically.

-The following tables show the available requirements for an application package.
-If you want to check which features are necessary for using a specific API, see the related feature in the TizenFX [API Reference](/application/dotnet/api/TizenFX/latest/).
+The following table shows the available requirements for an application package.
+If you want to check which features are necessary for using a specific API, see the related feature in the TizenFX [API Reference](/application/dotnet/api/TizenFX/latest/):

 **Table: Available requirements**